 If your dad walks on water—or surfs, paddles or kayaks on it—spend the day with him at Malibu Surf Shack.
 This seaside shop has rentals, lessons and tours for all skill levels and all water sports.
 Cruise the kelp beds and watch for dolphins.
 Make sure to check out some of our other favorite surf shops, too.

 Your dad has spent a lot more years dealing with a daily commute than you have.
 Blow off some traffic-induced steam at Speed Zone’s four go-kart tracks.
-Take the lead in the Top Eliminator Dragster, a 300-horsepower NHRA dragster ($15 for three races), and then carhop to the Grand Prix, a track modeled after the Formula 1 and Indy Car racing circuits ($2 per lap).
-There's also the classic Slick Trax for drift-style racing on finely polished concrete and ultimate Turbo Track—faster than Slick Trax and open to up to twenty drivers ($7 for five-minute session).
+Take the lead in the Top Eliminator Dragster, a 300-horsepower NHRA dragster, and then carhop to the Grand Prix, a track modeled after the Formula 1 and Indy Car racing circuits.
+There's also the classic Slick Trax for drift-style racing on finely polished concrete and ultimate Turbo Track—faster than Slick Trax and open to up to twenty drivers.
 Bonus: there's a bar.
 And mini golf.
 And a mini bowling alley.
 And an arcade.

 Not all of us can score Dad a sweet pair of seats at Chavez Ravine.
 When the Dodgers are out of town or cheap eats near Dodger Stadium won't cut it, treat your pops to the ultimate game-watching experience.
 Take Dad to Smith House to watch the Dodgers on about a hundred TV screens, mounted above about two hundred beer taps.
 Bonus: comfy booths (yes, you can still see at least two TVs from every seat), and five of them have built-in table-tap beer systems.